-The DeanBeat: Big money and the super rich have descended on esports
+The DeanBeat: Big money and the super-rich have descended on esports

 The 4,000 or so investors and VIPs who attended the Milken Global Conference this week heard sessions about luxury brands, avoiding war in North Korea, investing in China, cryptocurrency and blockchain, tax cuts, cannabis, and the global entertainment business opportunities.
-But the super rich also listened to sessions that I moderated on esports and gaming breaking into mainstream culture, as well as another session on how to be an esports team owner.
+But the super-rich also listened to sessions that I moderated on esports and gaming breaking into mainstream culture, as well as another session on how to be an esports team owner.

-Michael Milken, the creator of the conference and former financier, is an investor along with his son Gregory in the esports team Immortals.
+Michael Milken, the creator of the conference and former financier (and convicted felon for his role in the savings and loan scandal of the 1980s), is an investor along with his son Gregory in the esports team Immortals.
 Film studio Lionsgate, which made The Hunger Games, held a reception on the roof of a swanky hotel in Beverly Hills ahead of the Milken event, and it highlighted for me how Los Angeles has become the epicenter for the esports … uh, call it what you want.
 The phenomenon.
 The explosion.
 The overhype.
 The gold rush.
 The bubble.

 Global esports revenues will grow 38 percent to $906 million in 2018 and further grow to $1.65 billion by 2021, according to a new annual report on esports by market researcher Newzoo.
 Esports is less than 1 percent of the revenue of the $137.9 billion global games business.
 But it is the shiny new thing.
 I’m writing stories every week about esports, much like a year or two ago I was writing every week about virtual reality investments and startups.
 Gaming and esports has its own specialist investors, like Gregory Milken, managing director at March Capital Partners.

-Steve Ballmer, former CEO of Microsoft, appeared at the event and talked about his $2 billion purchase of the LA Clippers NBA basketball team in 2014.
+Steve Ballmer, the former CEO of Microsoft, appeared at the event and talked about his $2 billion purchase of the LA Clippers NBA basketball team in 2014.
 But was Ballmer too late to the NBA party, and did he choose the wrong sport?
 About the same time that Ballmer was getting up to speed on the Clippers, Noah Whinston, a young man still in his early 20s, was dropping out of college and getting billionaires like the Milkens and AEG CEO Phil Anschutz to back Immortals and its new Overwatch League team, Los Angeles Valiant.

-Fast forward just a couple of years, and Whinston is an old-timer.
-And moguls were present at Lionsgate’s event, which featured Overwatch cosplayers, actresses like Alison Haislip, and LA Valiant player Scott “Custa” Kennedy.
+Fast-forward just a couple of years, and Whinston is an old-timer.
+And moguls were present at Lionsgate’s event, which featured Overwatch cosplayers, actresses like Alison Haislip, and L.A.
+Valiant player Scott “Custa” Kennedy.

 Launched in January, Blizzard’s Overwatch League has been drawing growing viewership in the millions of spectators per week, and the league is now in negotiations to add expansion teams for later this year.

-Among those who have invested in esports via the Overwatch League are Jeff Wilpon, cofounder of Sterling VC and chief operating officer of the New York Mets; Robert Kraft, chairman of the Kraft Group and owner of the New England Patriots; Lionsgate CEO Peter Feltheimer and Lionsgate executive Peter Levin; Andy Miller, chairman of NRG Esports and co-owner of the Sacramento Kings NBA team; and Kevin Chou, former CEO of mobile game company Kabam.
+Among those who have invested in esports via the Overwatch League are Jeff Wilpon, cofounder of Sterling VC and chief operating officer of the New York Mets; Robert Kraft, chairman of the Kraft Group and owner of the New England Patriots; Lionsgate CEO Jon Feltheimer and Lionsgate executive Peter Levin; Andy Miller, chairman of NRG Esports and co-owner of the Sacramento Kings NBA team; and Kevin Chou, former CEO of mobile game company Kabam.

 Not only is the money going into teams.
 It’s going into venues, ranging from 400 seats to 18,000 seats, said Steve Cohen, executive vice president at Anschutz Corp. and chief strategy officer at AEG, which owns Staples Center among many other entertainment venues.
 There are multiple layers of investments happening to enable the whole esports ecosystem to mirror traditional sports infrastructure, said Kent Wakeford, cofounder of Gen.G (formerly KSV Esports).